 You Don’t Need to Worry about Maintenance

 A broken water heater puts a real damper on your morning shower, and figuring out how to get it taken care of isn’t much fun either.
 In your rent vs. buy list, maintenance and upkeep get a big check mark in the “rent” column.
 Instead of trying to find the right repair business and dipping into your savings to fix that water heater, you can rest easy knowing that someone else is responsible for making repairs.
 For example, at Pointe Pacific Apartments, we have knowledgeable and friendly staff who are trained and certified to make repairs.
-The minute you report something is broken or in need of attention, our team sets to work, ensuring that your home stays in tip-top shape.
+When you report that something is broken or needs repair, our team will be there to address the issue, ensuring that your home stays in tip-top shape.

 Have More Flexibility